Layout

 and pop

-As soon as we tried to use our list, everything quickly fell apart.
+But as soon as we try to actually use the list, the compiler quickly goes

 or pop